A Critical Consideration of The Case for Clerical Celibacy

 If one is looking to uncover a tradition taught by the apostles, the witness of the Eastern Churches should be of tantamount importance.
 According to tradition only one of the original twelve apostles traveled to the West, Peter.
 The other eleven apostles established Christian communities throughout the East, as did both Peter and Paul prior to journeying westward.
 Numerous synods and councils were held in the East prior to the Council in Trullo, many of which detailed the obligations of clerics.
 In all of these assemblies not a single mention was ever made of perpetual continence being required of priests or deacons.
 In fact, the silence in the East regarding this supposed apostolic tradition is almost deafening.

 Moreover, the Cardinal says that the Council in Trullo “was the basis for the new and definitive obligation concerning celibacy in the Oriental Churches.”
 However, the Council in Trullo only affected the Eastern Churches of the Byzantine tradition.
 Numerous other Eastern Churches had nothing to do with the Council in Trullo, and were in no way bound by its canons.
 To illustrate this point, the following Eastern Churches were not involved in the council, yet have a tradition of a married clergy who maintain normal marital relations with their wives: the Assyrian Church of the East, the Armenian Apostolic Church, the Coptic Orthodox Church, the Syrian Orthodox Church, the Malankara Orthodox Church, the Eritrean Orthodox Church, and the Maronite Catholic Church.
-The witness of the Maronite Catholic Church is especially significant because it never broke communion with Rome, yet has maintained a married priesthood to this very day.

 All of these Churches had absolutely nothing to do with the Council in Trullo.
 Nonetheless, they all practice the same discipline as the Churches of the Byzantine tradition.
 Furthermore, they all claim that this was the tradition handed on to them by the apostles.
 What is even more remarkable is that throughout much of the first millennium many of these Churches were embroiled in disputes with one another, and were not on speaking terms.
 If one of these Churches were to have abandoned an apostolic tradition, the other Churches would have readily denounced it.
 Clearly the unanimous witness of the Christian East testifies against mandatory celibacy having been taught by the apostles.